manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

      - **Memory** - The *Use Automatic Shared Memory Management* method enables you to allocate specific volume of memory to SGA and aggregate PGA.
 For optimum use of disk space, you can move the indicator to the left and decrease the size of the SGA and PGA values.

 		Oracle Database enables automatic shared memory for SGA, and distributes the remaining memory among individual PGAs as needed.
-        For more information on memory management, see [About Automatic Shared Memory Management](https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/managing-memory.html#GUID-B8B8923C-4213-42A9-8ED3-4ABE48C23914).
+        For more information about memory management, see [About Automatic Shared Memory Management](https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/managing-memory.html#GUID-B8B8923C-4213-42A9-8ED3-4ABE48C23914).

 		![Specify memory](./images/dbca23c-adv-009a-memory.png " ")